Daytime television in the United States: News programs

 Daytime network news programs, due to their longer timeslots, provide more in-depth coverage of news and current events than evening newscasts, which are 30-minute programs.
 These programs may also feature cooking segments, health/lifestyle information, celebrity guests, and concert performances by popular music acts (usually on Friday).
 Most morning shows follow a basic format of hard news and interviews with newsmakers and correspondents in the first half-hour, true crime stories in the second, and lighter fare such as celebrity and lifestyle stories in the second hour (with the concert, if any, closing out the show in the last half-hour).
 Network morning news programs usually occupy 7:00 to 9:00 a.m. time slot, with local affiliates usually having their own morning newscasts preceding them, as well as brief updates (on most affiliates) towards the end of each half-hour during the network show.

 In the 2020s, ABC and NBC began to schedule national midday newscasts in the early-afternoon, both of which produced by their respective news division's streaming news channels.
-Amid the COVID-19 pandemic, ABC replaced GMA3: Strahan, Sara & Keke—a spin-off of its morning show Good Morning America—in March 2020 by Pandemic: What You Need to Know, an ABC News Live-produced newscast covering the pandemic's early stages.
+Amid the COVID-19 pandemic, ABC replaced GMA3: Strahan, Sara & Keke—a spin-off of its morning show Good Morning America hosted by Sara Haines and Michael Strahan—in March 2020 by Pandemic: What You Need to Know, an ABC News Live-produced newscast covering the pandemic's early stages.
 While billed as a temporary replacement, ABC quietly cancelled Strahan & Sara (which had later added Keke Palmer) and made the What You Need to Know format permanent under the GMA3 branding, becoming more of a general newscast.
+By 2025, the series had been reintegrated into GMA's main production.
 In 2022, NBC moved Days of Our Lives exclusively to its streaming platform Peacock in favor of NBC News Daily—a block of rolling news coverage produced by NBC News Now.